 ADDITIONAL VISITATION INFORMATION:

 • Any requests for exceptions to the visitation policy must be presented to the house manager who will coordinate with the corresponding floor manager or department director when available.
 Otherwise, the house manager will make decisions on exceptions.

 • All patients, visitors, and employees will be screened for a fever (100.4 degrees F or higher), cough, and shortness of breath upon entrance to the hospital.
 All visitors will be required to wear masks while moving through the hospital.
 Patients and visitors are allowed to remove masks while in a patient room but will assume the liability of risk of exposure if they choose to remove their masks.

 • Visitors entering the hospital from 5AM-5PM should only enter through the outpatient entrance.
 Visitors should only enter through the ER if they are with an ER patient or it is after 5PM.

 • Visitors of patients will be allowed to go to the cafeteria.
 The only visitors who will not be allowed to leave the room are visitors of COVID positive patients and COVID suspects.

-• Cafeteria remains closed to the general public.
-The only public who should be in the cafeteria are patient visitors and they should have the special “visitor” armband or outpatient visitor sticker.
+• Cafeteria remains closed to the general public for now.
+The only public who should be in the cafeteria are patient visitors, and they should have the special “Visitor” armband or outpatient visitor sticker on.

-• Children under the age of 14 are not allowed to visit.
+• Children under the age of 14 will not be allowed to visit.

 o If you would like to pay a bill over the phone using a credit card, call the number on your bill or our business office at 662-615-2600 or 662-615-2601.